antoniomika/sish/README.md

 `ssh -p 2222 -R foo:80:localhost:8080 ssi.sh`

 If the selected subdomain is not taken, it will be assigned to your connection.

-## How it works
-SSH can normally forward local and remote ports.
-This service implements an SSH server that only does that and nothing else.
-The service supports multiplexing connections over HTTP/HTTPS with WebSocket support.
-Just assign a remote port as port `80` to proxy HTTP traffic and `443` to proxy HTTPS traffic.
-If you use any other remote port, the server will listen to the port for connections, but only if that port is available.

 ## Authentication
 If you want to use this service privately, it supports both public key and password authentication.
 To enable authentication, set `-sish.auth=true` as one of your CLI options and be sure to configure `-sish.password` or `-sish.keysdir` to your liking.
 The directory provided by `-sish.keysdir` is watched for changes and will reload the authorized keys automatically.
 The authorized cert index is regenerated on directory modification, so removed public keys will also automatically be removed.
 Files in this directory can either be single key per file, or multiple keys per file separated by newlines, similar to `authorized_keys`.
 Password auth can be disabled by setting `-sish.password=""` as a CLI option.